mvogiatzis/decentralized-identity-poc/README.md

 * Create private/public keys
 * Generate a Decentralized Identity (DID) document
 * Publish your DID on Github
+* Issue Verifiable Credentials
-* Issue Verifiable Claims and Verify them
+* Issue Verifiable Presentations
+* Verify VC and VPs

 Create your keys
 ------------------

-First create a private and public key using the Ed2559 digital signature algorithm which uses elliptic curve cryptography.
+First create a private and public key using the Ed2559 digital signature algorithm.

 To get the private / public key pair, run:

 `npm run generate-keys`

+Copy your private key.

 You should also get a helper JWK output to be used in the DID generation.
+Copy that too.

 Generate a DID document
 -----------------------